JamesBarwell/audio-library-tools/README.md

 Anyone who cares to maintain a large digital audio library will have their own preferences about how it should be organised.
 These preferences can change over time, perhaps as a collection grows or new genres of music are explored.
 I have tried to come up with a set of principles to guide my decisions.

-1. An audio backup represents the thing it came from as closely as possible.
+1. An audio backup represents the medium it came from as closely as possible.
-  * e.g. if a track title has multiple spellings, use the spelling given on the medium being backed up.
+  * e.g. if a track title has multiple spellings on different albums, use the spelling given on the particular album being backed up.
-  * e.g. if an artist releases albums under multiple names each backup is given the artist name for that particular album, so that previously backed up albums do not require alteration.
+  * e.g. if an artist releases albums under multiple names, each backup is given the artist name for that particular album, so that previously backed up albums do not require alteration.
-1. Different types of things are stored separately and do not have to be consistent.
+2. Different types of things are stored separately and do not have to be consistent.
-  * i.e. the formatting of digitally delivered files need not be modified in an attempt to make it consistent with a CD backup.
+  * i.e. the formatting of a backed-up LP, or digitally delivered files, need not be identical to a CD backup.
-1. Integrity, validity and quality of the backup is important.
+3. Integrity, validity and quality of the backup is important.
   * i.e. backups should be made once at the best possible quality.
-  * i.e. naming things accurately and consistently (where possible) is worth doing.
+  * i.e. taking time to name things accurately and consistently is worth doing.
-1. Backups should be flexible and future-proof.
+4. Backups should be flexible and future-proof.
   * i.e. use open and lossless formats, and transcode to lesser formats on demand.

 The scripts are designed to work with my preferred file hierarchy, which looks like this: